synapsecns/sanguine/docs/bridge/docs/CCTP/Relayer.md

 ### Observability

 The CCTP relayer implements open telemetry for both tracing and metrics.
 Please see the [Observability](../Observability) page for more info.
+We'd also highly recommend setting up the [submitter dashboard](../../Services/Submitter#Observability) as well.